jaredaguirre/python-cheatsheet/README.md

 '\s' == '[ \t\n\r\f\v]'  # Whitespace
 '\w' == '[a-zA-Z0-9_]'   # Alphanumeric
 ```
-By the way, here you have a great site to test your regular expressions: [regex101](https://regex101.com/)
+By the way, [here](https://regex101.com/) you have a great site to test your regular expressions

 [Back to top](#jares-python-cheatsheet)

 ## Unittest